gmalakar/Flouds.VectorDB/README.md

 # FloudsVector

-Professional multi-tenant vector database service built on FastAPI and Milvus, providing production-grade APIs for semantic search, hybrid retrieval, and vector store management.
+**FloudsVector** is an enterprise-grade multi-tenant vector database service built on FastAPI and Milvus, providing production-grade APIs for semantic search, hybrid retrieval, and vector store management with comprehensive monitoring and security.

 > **Note:** This is an active project looking for collaborators!
 If you're interested in vector databases, FastAPI, or scalable backend systems, contributions are welcome.